-- 23. Foals 2 weeks of age or younger will not be allowed to exhibit at fair.
+6. Foals 2 weeks of age or younger will not be allowed to exhibit at fair.
 Exhibitors bringing foals that are 4-6 months of age must have vaccination records showing that their mare was vaccinated within 4-6 weeks of foaling.
-If the mare is unvaccinated, then the foal will not be allowed to be exhibited unless the exhibitor can show proof of two series of boosters for the foal. - 24.
-A grounds fee will be charged at check in, as set forth by the Exhibit Association.
+If the mare is unvaccinated, then the foal will not be allowed to be exhibited unless the exhibitor can show proof of two series of boosters for the foal.

+7. A grounds/stall fee will be charged at check in, as set forth by the Exhibit Association.
 The amount will be announced prior to check in.

-POINT DISTRIBUTION FOR 4H MEMBERS WORKING AT OPEN SHOWS (STARTING 2021-2022)
+POINT DISTRIBUTION FOR 4H MEMBERS WORKING AT OPEN SHOWS

-Each 4-H Horse & Pony member will be required to work at the minimum of 1 shift during the open shows held in May, June and July.
+Each 4-H Horse & Pony member will be required to work at the minimum of 2 shifts during the open shows held in April, May, June or July.
 Any events after fair will go toward shows the following calendar year.
 Only the 4-H member may work the shifts to earn these points.
-Cancellations of shows, workshops, etc at discretion of board members' final decisions.
+Points for canceled shows, workshops, etc. will be at the discretion of the horse and pony board.